ABOUT CREW JOBS

 Camp Based Teams

-Gear & Tent: This team manages the collection and distribution of all participant gear and tents throughout the event.
-Team will load all gear into trucks each morning, and will offload gear in the assigned area each afternoon.
+Gear: Need 2 This team manages the collection and distribution of all participant gear on and off of the buses.
+Team will unload gear in the assigned area as buses arrive and load all gear onto buses prior to departure.
 They assist participants in locating their personal gear.
-Ability to drive a 26-foot truck.
 Must be able to lift 70lb+.

-Camp Lounge: This team is responsible for setting up our activities area and creating a welcoming, fun environment for all Participants.
-This team will be working most days from 6:00am - 7:00pm setting up the and taking down the Camp Lounge.
-Camp Lounge is comprised of Camp Store, Info Services, Registration and more.
+Camp Lounge: Need 4 This team is responsible for setting up our activities area and creating a welcoming, fun environment for all Participants.
+This team will be working most days from 6:00am - 7:00pm.
+The Camp Lounge team arrives at Camp early on Friday to assist in Camp and Check In set up and take down on Sunday.
+Camp Lounge is comprised of Camp Store, Info Services, Registration, Signage and Stage.
 Team members must be able to lift up to 30lbs. will need to be able to lift 30lb+.
-Members of this team should be customer service oriented.
+Members of this team should be customer service oriented, energetic, fun and helpful.

 Route Based Teams

-Route Marking: This team typically begins marking the next day's route by 7:00 AM each day.
+Route Marking: Need 2 This team typically begins marking the next day's route by 7:00 AM each day.
 Attention to detail is key, the riders will rely upon route marking to find their way along the route.
 After completing marking the route they return to Camp for the night.
 Must be able to lift 30 lbs. and able to get in and out of a vehicle multiple times a day.
 They should have their own personal vehicle and insurance.
-Route Marking must be able to leave Wednesday, July 12, 2017.
+Route Marking must be able to come to Camp One Heartland early on Friday, July 20, 2018 to begin route marking.

-Moto Safety: This team works with Route Deputy and local law enforcement to guarantee safe passage of riders during each day's route.
+Moto Safety: Need 6 This team works with Dispatch, Sweep and local law enforcement to guarantee safe passage of riders during each day's route.
 Assist at difficult intersections and other locations as requested.
+This team only manages Rider traffic and does NOT monitor vehicle traffic.
 Must provide own motorcycle, helmet, insurance, and verification of Class-M1 drivers license.
 Must be able to stand long periods of time.

-Caboose: This team drives the route, following the last rider each day and offering assistance where needed.
-They should have their own personal vehicle and insurance.
+Caboose: Need 1 This team drives the route, following the last rider each day and offering assistance where needed.
+This is a two car team and 2 members of the team should have their own personal vehicle and insurance.

-SAG: This team driver passenger vans to provide transportation to our participants along the route who are returning to Camp.
+SAG: Need 3 This team drives passenger vans to provide transportation to our participants along the route who are returning to Camp.
 They provide moral support to our Riders who are disheartened by their inability to complete the route.
-This is a customer service oreinted position.
+This is a customer service oriented position.
 Must have a valid driver’s license, vehicle insurance and a good driving record.

 Health & Wellness Teams

-Sports Medicine: The Sports Medicine team is trained to handle all types of musculoskeletal and neurological injuries.
+Sports Medicine: Need 4 The Sports Medicine team is comprised of Massage Therapists, Chiropractors, and Acupuncturist.
+All are trained to handle all types of musculoskeletal and neurological injuries.
 This team consists of licensed allied health professionals: Physical Therapists, Occupational Therapists, Physical Therapy Assistants, Certified Athletic Trainers and students in each discipline.
 Must be experienced with assessment and treatment of acute injury and prepared to treat with modalities, soft tissue mobilization, stretching and taping to the involved areas.
 Members will be screened as necessary for appropriate licensing, experience and training.

 Medical Transport: This team works directly with the First Aid Team Captains and Participant Support to transport participants with non medical emergencies to and from the hospital.
 They may be ask to run other errands as needed and in some cases may be driving to Pit Stops to transport participants.
 They should have their own personal vehicle, driver must have a valid driver’s license, vehicle insurance and a good driving record.
 Must be able to lift 30lbs.